annabelelizabethwhipp/Annabel-Whipp/index2.md

 ---
-title: Test
+title: Homepage
 ---

 # CV

 ## Current Position

+**2017**

-PhD student at the University of Leeds based in the School of Geography and the Leeds Institute for Data Analytics
+PhD student in Data Analytics and Society at the University of Leeds based in the School of Geography and the Leeds Institute for Data Analytics

 ## Education